Candle Chart

 To convert a measure to a dimension, right-click the measure in the data source and select ‘Convert to Dimension’.

-2. Press the ‘Edit Dimension’ button dimension setting next to the field name in the Chart Editor, and set the ‘Level’ to the desired date grouping.
-Then press the ‘Apply’ button submit.
+2. Press the ‘Edit Dimension’ button Edit Dimension next to the field name in the Chart Editor, and set the ‘Level’ to the desired date grouping.
+Then press the ‘Apply’ button Apply.

 3. Optional: You can add additional dimensions to the Chart if desired.
 See Trellis Chart (Grid) for information about adding multiple dimensions to a chart axis.

-4. Press the ‘Select Chart Style’ button auto chart type.
+4. Press the ‘Select Chart Style’ button Select Chart Style.
 Choose the ‘Candle’ style.
-Press the ‘Apply’ button submit.
+Press the ‘Apply’ button Apply.

 Note that the Chart Editor now provides binding regions for ‘High’, ‘Close’, ‘Open’, and ‘Low’.